teddyjfpender/dark-matter/README.md

 Powered by [Bun](https://github.com/oven-sh/bun).
 This is just a demo.

 ## Neutralino 🚧
 A 🔥 blazingly fast 🔥 ElysiaJS server, Neutralino provides foundational services for Dark Matter.
-With its `LedgerDatabase`, it emulates blockchain ledger characteristics, permitting the storage and querying of UTxOs.
+It should contain a `LedgerDatabase` (from `bun:sqlite`) that emulates blockchain ledger characteristics, permitting the storage and querying of UTxOs.
 In essence, it functions similarly to a rudimentary blockchain node.

 ### TODO
+- Re-implement the `bun:sqlite` `LedgerDatabase`.
 - Add endpoints for submitting transaction proofs.
+    - Configure an evovling ledger state.

-## Data Model
+## Data Model - `@dark-matter/data-model`
-This package currently resides within `Neutralino` due to the lack of stable monorepo support in Bun.
-The Data Model package is pivotal to Dark Matter, defining its foundational data structures.
+The data model package is pivotal to Dark Matter, defining its foundational data structures.
 Key components include:

 ### EncryptedValue
 `EncryptedValue` class represents a value that has been encrypted.
 The structure consists of a public key (`publicKey`) and a cipher text (`cipherText`).
 This hasn't been implemented in the `Transaction` ZkProgram yet.